A parallel algorithm for the constrained shortest path problem on lattice graphs: Example

 \section{Example}

 Before providing a more formal description of the algorithm we will illustrate the main ideas on one concrete example of a graph.
-Consider the following graph that has $12$ vertices labeled as $1$, $2$, $\dots$, $12$.
+Consider the graph shown in Figure \ref{fi:figure 1} that has $12$ vertices labeled as $1$, $2$, $\dots$, $12$.
 The set $A$ contains the vertices $1$, $2$, and $3$, and the set $B$ contains only the vertex $12$.
-We want to find the shortest path from $A$ to $B$ subject to the constraint that the total weight is smaller than $19$.
+The goal is to find the length of the shortest path from $A$ to $B$ whose total weight is smaller than $19$.

-The vertices are drawn with the squares around them, and vertices in $A$ have the labels initially set to $19$.
-Figure \ref{fi:figure 1} contains the time and weight values for each of the edges.
-The time parameter is written in the square of lighter color, while the weight parameter is in the central square of each edge.
+The vertices are drawn with circles around them.
+The circles corresponding to the vertices in $A$ are painted in blue and have the labels $19$.
+The picture contains the time and weight values for each of the edges.
+The time parameter of each edge is written in the empty oval, while the weight parameter is in the shaded oval.
+Since the number of edges in this graph is relatively small it is not difficult to identify the the minimizing path $(3$, $6$, $10$, $11$, $12)$.
+The time required to travel over this path is $16$ and the total weight is $15$.

+Initially, the vertices in set $A$ are called {\em active}.
 Active vertices are of blue color and edges adjacent to them are painted in blue.
-They are considered active and the source of water flowing through the edge is written next to the central square of each active edge.
+These edges are considered {\em active}.
+Numbers written near their centers represent the sources of water.
 For example, the vertex $2$ is the source of the flow that goes through the edge $(2,5)$.

 Notice that the smallest time component of all active edges is $2$.
 The first cycle of the algorithm begins by decreasing the time component of each active edge by $2$.
 The edge $(1,4)$ becomes {\em just used} because its time component is decreased to $0$.
 The water now flows from the vertex $1$ to the vertex $4$ and its quality decreases by $5$, since the weight of the edge $(1,4)$ is equal to $5$.
-The edge $4$ becomes active and its label is set to $19-5=14$.
-The edge $(1,4)$ becomes used, and the vertex $1$ turns into inactive since there are no active edges originating from it.
+The vertex $4$ becomes active and its label is set to The edge $(1,4)$ becomes used, and the vertex $1$ turns into inactive since there are no active edges originating from it.
 Hence, after two seconds the graph turns into the one shown in Figure \ref{fi:figure 2}.

-The same procedure is repeated until the end of the $5$th second.
-In the $6$th second the edge $(1,5)$ gets its time parameter decreased to $0$ and the vertex $5$ gets activated.
-Its label becomes $19-2=17$.
-However, the edges $(4,5)$, $(5,9)$, and $(5,6)$ were already active and the water was flowing through them towards the vertex $5$.
+The same procedure is repeated until the end of the $5$th second and the obtained graph is the top one in Figure \ref{fi:figure 3}.
+In the $6$th second the edge $(2,5)$ gets its time parameter decreased to $0$ and the vertex $5$ gets activated.
+Its label becomes However, the edges $(4,5)$, $(5,9)$, and $(5,6)$ were already active and the water was flowing through them towards the vertex $5$.